akornatskyy/backscribe/README.md

 Description:
   backscribe generates a sequence of shell commands based on a configuration.
   If no configuration file is specified, it searches upward from the current directory for a file named '[.]backscribe.(yaml|json)'.
   Also checks $HOME and $HOME/.config

 Options:
-  -c, --config <file>   Optional path to a config file -h, --help            Show this help message and exit
+  -c, --config <file>   Optional path to a config file -h, --help            Show this help message
+  -v, --version         Show version

 Examples:
   backscribe -c ./config/backscribe.yaml | sh